mhopk19/Bsim/README.md

 # Instructions
+Run *estimator_tests.py* to perform the associated experiments.
-To run the associated experiments run *estimator_tests.py* The variable `using_EKF` will determine whether the EKF or VRNN are used
+The variable `using_EKF` will determine whether the EKF or VRNN is used

 1. `vrnn_model.py` defines the VRNN model the model state dictionaries can be found in the "saves" folder